j-hui/fidget.nvim/doc/fidget.md

   -- Options related to LSP progress subsystem progress = {
     poll_rate = 5,                -- How frequently to poll for progress messages
-    notification_group =          -- How to get a progress message's notification group key function(msg) return msg.lsp_name end,
+    suppress_on_insert = false,   -- Suppress new messages while in insert mode notification_group =          -- How to get a progress message's notification group key function(msg) return msg.lsp_name end,
     ignore = {},                  -- List of LSP servers to ignore